Teaching Cameras to Feel: Estimating Tactile Physical Properties of Surfaces From Images: Abstract

 \section{Abstract}

 The connection between visual input and tactile sensing is critical for object manipulation tasks such as grasping and pushing.
 In this work, we introduce the challenging task of estimating a set of tactile physical properties from visual information.
 We aim to build a model that learns the complex mapping between visual information and tactile physical properties.
 We construct a first of its kind image-tactile dataset with over 400 multiview image sequences and the corresponding tactile properties.
 A total of fifteen tactile physical properties across categories including friction, compliance, adhesion, texture, and thermal conductance are measured and then estimated by our models.
 We develop a cross-modal framework comprised of an adversarial objective and a novel visuo-tactile joint classification loss.
-Additionally, we develop a neural architecture search framework capable of selecting optimal combinations of viewing angles for estimating a given physical property. \keywords{Cross-Modal, Visuo-Tactile, Viewpoint Selection, Physical Property Estimation, Neural Architecture Search, Tactile}
+Additionally, we introduce a neural architecture search framework capable of selecting optimal combinations of viewing angles for estimating a given physical property.